Torsional Regularization of Self-Energy and Bare Mass of Electron

 The integrals representing the self-energy and the vertex also have an infrared divergence, which arises from not accounting for soft (low-energy) photons that may exist in a final state \cite{qft,PS}.
 When adding soft braking radiation, the infrared divergences in the total cross-section cancel out.
 A small mass is given to the photon and then taken to zero in the physical limit to demonstrate this cancellation.

+A physical mechanism for regularization was explored in \cite{Rus}, where ultraviolet divergences in quantum field theory might be avoided by curving momentum space.
+The idea that momentum space might be curved was first suggested by Born \cite{Born}.
+The curvature of momentum space implies the non-commutativity of spacetime coordinates \cite{Snyd}.
+This observation has led to the development of non-commutative geometry \cite{Con}, non-commutative field theory \cite{DoNe}, and quantum geometry in which a curved momentum space is dual to a non-commutative spacetime \cite{dual}.

-Torsional regularization, based on spacetime torsion \cite{Schr}, provides a physical mechanism that eliminates ultraviolet-divergent integrals in quantum electrodynamics and leads to a finite value of the bare electric charge \cite{toreg}.
+Torsional regularization, based on spacetime torsion \cite{Schr}, provides a physical mechanism that involves non-commutativity of momentum and eliminates ultraviolet-divergent integrals in quantum electrodynamics \cite{toreg}.
 The consistency of the conservation law for the total angular momentum of a free Dirac particle in curved spacetime with relativistic quantum mechanics requires torsion \cite{req}.
 The most straightforward and most natural theory of gravity with torsion is the Einstein--Cartan theory, where torsion is coupled to spin \cite{EC}.
 In the presence of the torsion tensor, the four-momentum components do not commute \cite{toreg}.
-Such that the momentum components satisfy a commutation relation analogous to that for the angular momentum components, a coordinate frame can be chosen \cite{qm}.
+A coordinate frame can be chosen such that the momentum components satisfy a commutation relation analogous to that for the angular momentum components \cite{qm}.

-In non-commutative momentum space, generated by torsion, integration over the momentum in Feynman diagrams will be replaced with summation over the discrete momentum eigenvalues.
+In non-commutative momentum space, generated by torsion, integration over the momentum in Feynman diagrams is replaced with summation over the discrete momentum eigenvalues.
 Following the Einstein--Cartan equations, the separation between the momentum eigenvalues increases with the magnitude of the momentum.
 Consequently, logarithmically divergent integrals in loop diagrams are replaced with convergent sums.
 Re-normalization becomes a finite procedure and gives finite forms of the gauge-invariant vacuum polarization tensor, the running coupling, and the bare electric charge of the electron (and other charged particles) \cite{toreg}.

+Torsion may therefore physically eliminate infinities arising in quantum field theory.
+This elimination would be a remarkable feature of the torsion tensor because torsion, manifesting itself as gravitational repulsion, also removes gravitational singularities in general relativity, replacing the big bang with a non-singular big bounce \cite{avert}.
+Instead of forming a singularity, a black hole would create a new universe on the other side of its event horizon \cite{univ}.
+Torsion may also explain the cosmic inflation in the early Universe \cite{ApJ}.